Get A Look Inside The Most Expensive Apartment In New York City

 Want to see how the other half really lives?
 Take a look inside the most expensive apartment in New York City.

 According to Curbed, the esteemed honor goes to a co-op at 834 Fifth Avenue that was once owned by financier John Gutfreund, who passed away earlier this year.
-It's worth $120 million.
+It's worth $120 million (£83 million).

 The apartment, located on the seventh and eighth floors of a building which Rupert Murdoch and Elizabeth Arden once called home, has 20 rooms spread out over 12,000 square feet.
 The Wall Street Journal, who broke the news of this listing, reported that it was one of the largest apartments on Fifth Avenue.